UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Reaching a specific usage threshold to trigger a bill credit can dramatically reduce your overall electricity costs.

-Price is usually the deciding factor for most families.
-In the Texas electricity market, rates are rarely a flat fee.
-Instead, they are tiered based on how much power you consume.
-This is where the difference between these two providers becomes stark.
+In the Texas electricity market, rates are rarely just a flat, simple fee.
+Instead, they are tiered based on how much power you consume every billing cycle.

 How to Compare Plans in 10 Minutes

-• Energy Charge: The cost per kWh you pay to the provider.
+• Energy Charge: The actual cost per kWh you pay directly to the provider for the power you use.

-• Bill Credit Threshold: The exact usage amount (e.g., 1,000 kWh) required to trigger a discount.
+• Bill Credit Threshold: The precise usage amount (for example, 1,000 kWh) you must reach to trigger a discount on your bill.

-• TDU Delivery Charges: These are pass-through fees from your utility and are the same for every provider.
+• TDU Delivery Charges: These are mandatory pass-through fees from your local utility.
+They are regulated by the state and remain the same for every provider.

-• Contract Term & ETF: How long the rate is locked in and the Early Termination Fee if you cancel early.
+• Contract Term & ETF: How long your rate is locked in and the Early Termination Fee you will face if you choose to cancel before the term ends.

 The Truth About “Free” Nights and Usage Tiers

-TXU Energy is famous for its “Free Nights & Solar Days” plans.
-These sound fantastic on paper, who doesn’t want free electricity while they sleep?
-However, you need to look closely at the Electricity Facts Label (EFL).
-To offset the free hours, the rate you pay during the paid hours is often significantly higher than the market average.
+TXU Energy is famous throughout the state for its signature “Free Nights & Solar Days” plans.
+These offers sound fantastic in television commercials — after all, who doesn’t want free electricity while they sleep?
+However, you need to read the fine print on the EFL very closely.
+To offset the cost of giving you free power for several hours, the rate you pay during the daytime (when the sun is up and the A/C is working its hardest) is often significantly higher than the standard market average.

-4Change Energy often structures its plans around “bill credits.”
-For example, a plan might offer a $100 credit once your usage hits 1,000 kWh in a billing cycle.
-This structure makes them incredibly competitive for medium-to-large homes.
-However, if you live in a small apartment and only use 500 to 800 kWh, you might miss that credit entirely, resulting in a much higher effective rate.
+While TXU leans heavily into time-of-use perks, 4Change Energy typically structures its most popular plans around bill credits.
+For example, a 4Change plan might offer a generous $100 credit the moment your usage hits exactly 1,000 kWh in a single billing cycle.
+This specific structure makes them incredibly competitive for medium-to-large single-family homes.
+However, if you live in a small apartment and only use 500 to 800 kWh per month, you will completely miss that credit, which results in a much higher effective rate per kilowatt-hour.

-To see how this works, consider a hypothetical plan with a $100 bill credit that only kicks in at 1,000 kWh.
-The difference in your bill can be dramatic even with a small difference in usage:
+To fully grasp how this impacts your wallet, consider a hypothetical 4Change plan with a $100 bill credit that only kicks in at 1,000 kWh.
+A tiny difference in your monthly habits can change your bill drastically:

-According to data from the U.S. Energy Information Administration (EIA), many Texas households average around 1,100 kWh per month depending on home size and season.
-However, your specific usage matters most.
-Here is how the two providers generally stack up across different home sizes.
+According to data from the U.S. Energy Information Administration (EIA), many Texas households average around 1,100 kWh per month, though this swings wildly depending on home size and the intense summer heat.
+Here is a breakdown of who generally wins at different home sizes.

-2000 kWh(Large Home)4Change EnergyFor high-consumption homes, the low base rates and credits from 4Change usually result in substantial monthly savings compared to premium brands.
+4Change EnergyFor high-consumption homes, the low base rates and substantial tier credits from 4Change usually result in deep monthly savings compared to premium brands.

 Plan Features and Renewable Energy Options